MBA - Triple Accredited| Master Of Business Administration Skip to main content

 Frequently Asked Questions

-You can choose the Modular MBA degree or the Blended Learning MBA, both running over two years.
-Both formats are aimed at those who want to study while they work.
+You can choose the Modular MBA and the Blended Learning MBA, both running over two years.
+Both formats allow you to study while they work.

-Advantages of the Modular MBA: The Modular degree consists of blocks of classes spread over two years.
+The Modular MBA consists of blocks of classes spread over two years.
 Each block runs from the Monday to the Saturday.
 This allows you to implement your newly acquired skills at work from the start.
 You can therefore study at the Business School even if you live further afield as you only need to travel to the campus a few times a year.
 The advantages include:

 • An immersive experience: Being on campus for a week at a time allows you to focus on your studies without interruption from work.
 Working with your classmates in a face-to-face environment adds another dimension to collaborative (peer-to-peer) learning and network building.

-• Less travel: You can study at the Business School even if you live further afield as you only need to travel to campus a few times a year.
+• Less travel: You only need to travel to campus a few times a year.

-The Blended Learning degree has one on-campus study block at the start of Year 1 and two on-campus blocks during Year 2.
-In between, you attend weekly classes online or on campus.
+The Blended Learning MBA has one on-campus study block at the start of Year 1 and two on-campus blocks during Year 2.
+In-between, you attend weekly classes online or on campus.
 This format requires the minimum leave from work.
-It also lowers the opportunity cost to do an MBA at Stellenbosch Business School as it reduces travel costs.
-This format is popular with students from the greater Cape Town area who can attend classes on campus one evening a week, as well as with students from further afield, including other African countries and beyond, who can attend one evening class per week via any internet-connected laptop.
+It also lowers the opportunity cost to do an MBA at Stellenbosch Business School as it reduces travel and accommodation costs.
+This format is popular with students from the greater Cape Town area, other African countries and beyond, who can attend one evening class per week via any internet-connected laptop.
 The advantages include:

 • Flexibility: Study while you work with the flexibility of digital class attendance, which means minimum time away from work.
 This allows you to implement your newly acquired skills at work from the start.

-• Less travel: The blended learning delivery option opens up access to students from elsewhere in South Africa, from other African countries and even further afield.
-It also lowers the opportunity cost to do an MBA with us as it reduces travel and accommodation costs.
-This format is popular with students from the greater Cape Town area who can attend classes on campus one evening a week, as well as with students from further afield, who can attend one evening class per week via any internet-connected device.
-Find more information about Blended Learning’s combination of technology with a strong human touch here.
+• Less travel: This delivery option lowers the opportunity cost to do an MBA with us as it reduces travel and accommodation costs.
+This format is popular with students from the greater Cape Town area who can attend classes on campus one evening a week, as well as with students from further afield, who can attend one evening class per week via an internet-connected laptop.

-Firstly, relevant work experience is a requirement of Stellenbosch Business School’s international EQUIS accreditation.
-Secondly, collaborative learning – where students learn from each other – forms an important part of our MBA.
-The expertise, depth and value that each participant brings to the class depend largely on authentic work experience.
+Relevant work experience is a requirement of the Business School’s international EQUIS accreditation; it cannot be waivered.
+Importantly, collaborative learning – where students learn from each other – forms an important part of our MBA.
+The expertise, depth and value that each participant brings to the class depend largely on authentic work experience and ultimate value gained from the MBA.

 Short courses done via executive education cannot be presented as prior learning for credit recognition in the South African education system.
 However, for RPL students, any previous short courses will have a positive impact on the assessment of their application.

 Yes, but on a volunteer basis only.
-Stellenbosch Business School alumni offer to mentor students during their studies and to provide career or industry advice.
-This service is offered in association with the Alumni Relations Office and Career Leadership Office.
+Alumni of the Business School offer to mentor students during their studies, and can provide career or industry advice.
+This service is offered in association with the business school’s Alumni Relations Office and Career Leadership Office.

-This will depend on each lecturer and on the subject – as some subjects require a substantial amount of group work, while others require less group work.
-The weight varies from 0% (no group work) up to 40%.
+This will depend on each lecturer and on the subject – as some subjects require a substantial amount of team work while others require less team work.
+The weight varies from 0% (no team work) up to 40%.
 It is imperative that MBA students can communicate electronically to work on their assignments.
 There is no need to meet physically.

 The closing dates for each programme appear on the web page for that programme.
 In general, the closing dates for international applicants from non-SADC African countries and rest of world close approximately three months prior to the closing date for applicants from South Africa and (visa-exempt) SADC countries.
 Obtaining a study permit (study visa) from the South African authorities takes up to 12 weeks from the date of being offered a place on a programme at Stellenbosch Business School – hence the early application deadline for international students.
 RPL candidates (all programmes) need to apply by 31 October each year.
 Applications must be fully completed (all documents uploaded and SHL test completed) by the stipulated closing date.